Peter Sichel: Service with the CIA

 Sichel escaped to the USA via Portugal and Spain and joined the US Army a week after the bombing of Pearl Harbor.
 He was recruited by the US Office of Strategic Services, running agents in Germany for which he was given the Distinguished Intelligence Medal.
 Sichel's unit utilized the novel approach of employing German POWs to infiltrate Germany from the Western front on the basis that anti-Nazi German POW would both be reliable and could easily explain their being missing from their units amidst the chaos of German military retreats.
 During this time Jack Hemingway, son of renowned author of Ernest Hemingway was sent to the front to assist Sichel's infiltration operations.
 Jack Hemingway would be captured during this time, and Sichel would later say "Jack was the most beautiful, dumbest man I have ever met."
 Shortly after the War, he was sent to Berlin to head the secret Strategic Services Unit.
 He reported in early 1946 on the methods the Soviets were using to control the political parties in the Russian sector of Germany (which became East Germany).

+He moved back to Washington in 1954 to head the German and eastern European desk, where he was involved in the establishment of Radio Free Europe, and oversaw the Operation Gold tunnel into East Berlin to tap underground Soviet telephone lines.

 Sichel continued to work for the Central Intelligence Agency in Berlin, Washington and Hong Kong until 1960, when he left, saying "I left because the CIA did things I didn't like, such as send people into the Ukraine to work in fabricated resistance groups.
 They were potentially being sent to their deaths.
 I made a huge fuss."

+Viewed as a vocal internal critic, in the late 1950s he had been investigated by the FBI under suspicion of having communist sympathies.

+In a documentary about Sichel released after his death, The Last Spy by filmmaker Katharina Otto-Bernstein, Sichel criticised U.S. governments for deposing democratically elected leaders in Guatemala, Indonesia, Congo and Iran.